-Logan County Metropolitan Housing Authority is a Public Housing Agency in Bellefontaine, Ohio that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Logan County Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Logan County Metropolitan Housing Authority serves Logan County.